 Take Advantage of All the Resources Available to You

-If you’re looking for some advice and a grasp on some of the basics of business, check out online platforms like Udemy.
+If you’re looking for some advice and a grasp on some of the business basics, check out online platforms like Udemy.
 There are some excellent Online entrepreneurship courses to choose from, like The Essential Guide to Entrepreneurship by Guy Kawasaki and Intro to Entrepreneurship: Get Started as an Entrepreneur by Evan Kimbrell.

 Small-Business Grants and Resources for Veterans

-A recent article in Forbes says that new research from Experian has found that Veterans tend to own and operate businesses with a larger employee base, and Veteran-owned businesses have better longevity and sustainability than a non-Veteran-owned business.
-(Experian analyzed and compared the credit data of Veteran-owned businesses and non-Veteran-owned businesses from 2015 through July 2019.)
+A recent article in Forbes says that new research has found that Veterans tend to own and operate businesses with a larger employee base.
+Veteran-owned businesses also have better longevity and sustainability than non-Veteran-owned companies.
+Experian analyzed and compared the credit data of Veteran-owned businesses and non-Veteran-owned businesses from 2015 through July 2019.

 Did you know…

 There Are Free Programs to Help Veterans Succeed as Entrepreneurs